Labeling as a subcontractor vs an Employee

 However, many small business owners are often wary of the costs and extra paperwork to bring on an ‘employee’ in the business and try to cut corners.
 Terms such as SUTA, FUTA, FICA and Workers Compensation will often times scare the employer into making a decision that devastates their business.

 Let’s say you chose to go with a subcontractor vs employee.
 What happens if your pseudo-employee gets hurt on the job picking up a delivery or even slipping and falling at your workplace?
 Can they make a Workers Comp claim that comes to your rescue to pay the medical bills?
 No. Because you don’t have Workers Comp!
 You treated them as a sub-contractor and so now you face personal liability and the piercing of the corporate veil because you were negligent in your management of the business and employment practices.
 This could actually be far more devastating than an audit because claims for medical costs or pain and suffering could easily exceed a tax or penalty.

 This is an interesting risk because many don’t expect their own worker to turn them in to the State.
-But if you have a disgruntled worker after you fire them, this pseudo-employee and they feel they deserve unemployment.
+But if you have a disgruntled worker after you fire them, this pseudo-employee could feel they deserve unemployment benefits.
 How do you think this is going to fly when they start calling the State Unemployment office and you aren’t paying unemployment insurance?
 In fact, your company name is nowhere to be found.
 Can you say ‘audit’?
 As soon as the State Unemployment office hears about your reckless behavior, they’ll be knocking on your door wanting back premiums for SUTA for several prior years.
 It will certainly add up quick.

 Ironically, it’s not the unemployment claim I see more of…it’s the worker putting in over 40 hours a week and required to do so.
 But oh yeah, I forgot, you require them to work all of these extra hours, but they’re not employees and then claim you stiffed them for overtime.
 This happens A LOT, business owners think its better to have a subcontractor vs an employee.
 Frankly, there isn’t much you can do about it.
 Attorneys love to get a hold of one of these disenfranchised employees/subs because they get attorney’s fees, on top of the fact you could pay up to 3x the cost of the unpaid overtime.
 If you really are going to play this game, don’t overwork your pseudo-employee- not good!

-- Federal Tax Audit.
 Now that the State is involved, the party just gets bigger and bigger and new guests arrive.
 The IRS now wants back FICA and FUTA for all of those withholdings you never made.
 This is when the penalties, taxes and interest really start adding up and the fun begins.

-- Partnership claim.
 Just when you thought your pseudo-employee wasn’t smart or creative, they pull a fast one.
 They claim they are really a ‘partner’ and not even a sub-contractor.
 They will hang their hat on any sort of verbal promises you may have made and then it’s off to the races in court with the ‘he said-she said’ battle.
 I once had a client that owned a massage therapy school and his ‘manager’ who was paid as a sub-contractor and received a ‘bonus’ from the profits, decided to turn that relationship into a claim for partnership.
-The business shut-down due to the law suit and neither party won.
+The business shut-down due to the lawsuit and neither party won.
 It was a disaster.

 Bottom line, PLEASE be careful and make sure you discuss this issue with your CPA and attorney when hiring a worker that may be falling within this grey area.
 This is not a situation you can ignore or take lightly.

 Mark J. Kohler is a CPA, Attorney, co-host of the Radio Show “Refresh Your Wealth” and author of the new book “The Business Owner’s Guide to Financial Freedom- What Wall Street isn’t Telling You” and, “The Tax and Legal Playbook- Game Changing Solutions For Your Small Business Questions”.
 He is also a partner at the law firm Kyler Kohler Ostermiller & Sorensen, LLP and the accounting firm K&E CPAs, LLP.